 This is all very well in theory, but the more you look into this, the more interesting it gets, and with the bitcoin solution, the incentives may not quite have worked as expected.
 This is something for another article…

-On the other hand, private distributed ledgers and blockchains can be deployed to solve other sets of problems.
+On the other hand, private or internal distributed ledgers and blockchains can be deployed to solve other sets of problems.
 As ever, there are tradeoffs and pros and cons to each solution, and you need to consider these individually for each individual use case.

 If you have a specific business problem which you think may be solvable with a blockchain, I would love to hear about this: please contact me.